Dan Frawley (ice hockey)

 William Daniel Frawley (born June 2, 1962) is a Canadian former professional ice hockey player.
-During his junior hockey years, Frawley played for the Sudbury Wolves of the OHA and the Cornwall Royals of the QMJHL, before being drafted by the Chicago Black Hawks, 204th overall in the 1980 NHL Entry Draft.
+During his junior hockey years, Frawley played for the Sudbury Wolves of the OHA and the Cornwall Royals of the QMJHL, before being drafted by the Chicago Black Hawks, 204th overall in the 1980 NHL entry draft.
 Frawley spent most of the next two years playing in the AHL.
 While playing with the Cornwall Royals, the team won the 1981 Memorial Cup against the Kitchener Rangers.

 NHL career

-He played with the Blackhawks during the 1984–85 season (his NHL rookie season).
+Frawley played with the Blackhawks during the 1984–85 season (his NHL rookie season).
 On the 7 October 1985, the Pittsburgh Penguins picked Frawley in the waiver draft.
 Frawley spent the subsequent four years (the rest of his NHL career) with the Penguins.
 He served as captain from October until December 1987, when Mario Lemieux took over after a torn ligament kept Frawley out of the lineup.
 He returned after surgery in early 1988.